mmorri22/cse30321/cse30321-syllabus.md

     <li><b>4.5 hours</b> per week for <b>Homework Assignments</b></li>
 </ul>

-> <b>Note</b>: On the student CIF feedback over the last three years, the average student reported their time outside of class in this course as <b>7.4 hours/week</b>.
+> <b>Note</b>: On the student CIF feedback over the last three years, the average student reported their time outside of class in 3-credit courses as <b>7.4 hours/week</b>.
 This is my aim, which means we are working towards a proper balance between <b>challenging you</b> outside of the classroom and <b>respecting your time</b> requirements for other classes, activities, and responsibilities. <b>If you are struggling, please find me or a TA as soon as possible, and we will provide assistance</b>.

 ### Assignments